Seafood Medley with Linguine

 - Meanwhile, cook linguine according to package directions.
 Add scallops and shrimp to tomato mixture; cook for 4-5 minutes or until shrimp turn pink and scallops are opaque.
 Stir in parsley.

 - Drain linguine.
-Serve seafood mixture over linguine; garnish with Parmesan cheese if desired.
-Yield: 8 servings.
+Serve seafood mixture with linguine; garnish with cheese if desired.